Anello-Photonics/docs-A1/getting_started_quick.rst

 4.3 Set Vehicle Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the main menu, select *Vehicle Configurations* and set the positions as prompted.
-For more informaiton, see the "Vehicle Configurations" tab.
+For more informaiton, see `Vehicle Configurations <https://docs-a1.readthedocs.io/en/latest/vehicle_configuration.html>`_.

 **Congratulations!!!**
 You have completed the EVK setup!
-Please refer back to Data Collection (Section 3) for data collection.
+Please refer back to `Section 3 <https://docs-a1.readthedocs.io/en/latest/getting_started_quick.html#data-collection>`_ for data collection.
 Note that the EVK performance will improve after several minutes of driving.